aggnostos/seedex-agent/README.md

 ## Contributing

 Bug reports, suggestions, and pull requests are welcome.
-Open an issue or a pull request.

 ## License